7Block Labs

 • Marketplace time‑to‑visible SLO

-• With constructor‑time ERC‑2309 + paced Transfer events, trait pages appear consistently during peak load, avoiding “missing tokens” confusion that has historically plagued large drops. (eips.ethereum.org)
+• With the implementation of constructor‑time ERC‑2309 and well-paced Transfer events, trait pages show up consistently even during peak loads.
+This way, we can dodge the “missing tokens” panic that often comes with big drops. (eips.ethereum.org)

 • Conversion lift